-The potential of such, however, does not disappear by simply not talking about it, that’s why it’s important to plan ahead for things that aren’t likely to happen, such as the potential premature death of a breadwinner.
+The potential, however, does not disappear by simply not talking about it, that’s why it’s important to plan ahead for things that aren’t likely to happen, such as the potential premature death of a breadwinner.

 There are times when families find themselves in a situation where the person whom they rely upon for financial support is no longer around to provide for them.

 Life insurance has the ability to replace the deceased’s income.
-It can provide the necessary capital needed to support the same lifestyle and future that the deceased is able to give his or her survivors so they can continue living without suffering the financial loss associated with losing a breadwinner.
+It can provide the necessary capital that funds the same lifestyle and future that the deceased provides to his or her survivors as if he or she was still around avoiding the financial impact of premature death.

 Why Start with Insurance?

 A Well-planned insurance strategy helps you build a more solid financial foundation, shielding you and your loved ones against the financial impact of life events that are beyond your control such as the risk of premature death, disability, or a serious illness.Insurance makes it a point that funds are available when you or your loved ones need it most.
 Click To Tweet

 Survey says, without employment insurance, most Canadians are two months away from bankruptcy after job loss.